saferpay/sndbx/texts/intro.md

 ### Processes, that are NOT allowed

 Even with an SAQ-A EP certification, some processes are still not allowed.
-The following describes such processes, that the merchant **MUST NOT DO!**
+The following describes such processes, that the merchant **MUST NOT DO UNDER ANY CIRCUMSTANCES!**

 1. **Credit Card Information**: The merchant must not process credit card information through his own server.
 That involves, processing (like posting them from an HTML-form to the merchant-server, to do a request to Saferpay) and especially saving them inside a database.
 All credit card information involving the Card Verification Code (CVC/CVV) and the card number (PAN), must be processed through Saferpay!
 Saferpay does offer this option, but it may only be used by merchants that are fully PCI-certified and allowed to process/save this data.